Law - Political Science - Administration

 3 credits

-• Private international law of notarial activity
+• Private international law relating to notarial activities

 5 credits

-• Language: notarial English
+• Language: Notarial English

 • Family property law